zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     ![](./media/4.5.2.png)

-5. Next, open the service for testing: select the connection, choose the **Endpoints** tab, find, select and click the desired endpoint (highlighted below)
+5. Next, open the service for testing: select the connection, choose the  **Endpoints** tab, find and click over the **getall_associate** endpoint as shown in the screen

     ![](./media/4.6.1.png)